slvg01/3_openspace_organizer/README.md

 - The program deal with the possibility of having too many people in the room
 - The program display the number of people in the room & the number of seats that are left
 - the code output a dataframe with the final repartition (name) in the terminal and in an xl file (output_file.csv)
+- in branch nice_to_have :
+    - possibility to outsource the room setup from a config.json file (nb of table, nb of people per table)

 ![Alt text](image.png)